-Most people appreciate a good fragrance, but very few truly can describe it accurately.
+Most people appreciate a good fragrance, but very few can truly describe it accurately.
 Scent has a language and vocabulary all its own.
 However, it’s a vocabulary that’s crucial to understand as you delve into the world of perfume.
 Having the right words helps you appreciate and express the nuances of the art of fragrances.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-To help you in your search for the best perfume or cologne, we’ve covered the commonly used terms every fragrance aficionado should know – from ambergris to ylang-ylang!
+To help you in your search for the best perfume or cologne, we’ve covered the commonly used terms every fragrance aficionado should know – from ambergris to ylang-ylang.

-4 Fragrance Families
+The 4 Fragrance Families

 Floral Fragrance Family